AntelopeIO/leap/docs/01_nodeos/03_plugins/producer_plugin/index.md

                                         transactions in any block before
                                         returning to normal transaction
                                         processing.
-  --incoming-defer-ratio arg (=1)       ratio between incoming transactions and
+  --subjective-account-decay-time-minutes (=1440)
-                                        deferred transactions when both are
+                                        Sets the time to return full cpu for a given account.
+Must be at least 30 minutes --incoming-defer-ratio arg (=1)       ratio between incoming transactions and deferred transactions when both are
                                         queued for execution